30 November 2024

 In the Old Testament we see occasions where God's people were moved to give to His work, specifically with building the tabernacle and temple.
 After Moses spoke to the people concerning the needs for building the tabernacle according to God's design, people brought freewill offerings on a daily basis.
 A point came when their generosity was so abundant the people needed to be restrained from giving by a proclamation by Moses, for as Exodus 36:7 says, "...the material they had was sufficient for all the work to be done--indeed too much."
 When David was king of Israel, he told the people his plans to prepare for the building of the temple in Jerusalem.
 He asked the people in 1 Chronicles 29:5: "...Who then is willing to consecrate himself this day to the LORD?"
 In giving gold, silver, brass, iron, wood, marble and precious stones, people gave themselves willingly for the work of the LORD.

 What I love about David's interaction with the people was his presentation of a clear opportunity to meet needs to prepare for the building of the temple.
 David did not lure the people to give by telling them they would financially benefit or reap some blessing: they already had been blessed and provided for abundantly by God.
 David did not threaten them, accuse them of greed, or suggest God's work could not continue without their assistance.
-There was no guilt-trip placed on the people for their prosperity or made it a competition among themselves.
-There were not set goal of goods to be received from the people before the project was committed to.
+There was no guilt-trip placed on the people for their prosperity that hung in the balance or made it a competition among themselves to motivate giving.
+There were not a set goal of goods to be received from the people before the project was committed to.
 People were not placed in categories or tiers to receive honour from men for the monetary value of their gifts.
 David set a personal example by giving himself, and then he exhorted the people to give unto the LORD.
 The passage tells us God's people rose to the occasion.

 1 Chronicles 29:6 & 9 says, "Then the leaders of the fathers' houses, leaders of the tribes of Israel, the captains of thousands and of hundreds, with the officers over the king's work, offered willingly...9 Then the people rejoiced, for they had offered willingly, because with a loyal heart they had offered willingly to the LORD; and King David also rejoiced greatly."
 The people gave willingly to the king for the work of the house of the LORD, and King David also rejoiced to see people unite in giving with a loyal, perfect heart.
 In contrast to misers who are pained and disgruntled to part with a fraction of what they possess, God's people rejoiced to voluntarily contribute generously to God who blessed them.
 Though he does not have as much as the rich, a relatively poor man can give with the generosity of a king--as if he has much more in reserve, can draw upon the wealth of nations, count on profits from foreign trade and daily abundance--because his wealth is in God.